NEJLT/nejlt-website/content/home/scope.md

 * __Topics of interest:__ including but not limited to
   * Cognitive Modeling and Psycholinguistics
   * Computational Social Science and Social Media
-  * Dialogue and Interactive Systems
+  * Dialogue, Chat, and Interactive Systems
   * Discourse and Pragmatics
+  * Efficient NLP
   * Ethics and NLP
   * Generation of language
-  * Green NLP
   * Information Extraction
   * Information Retrieval and Text Mining
   * Interpretability and Analysis of Models for NLP